godot-escoria/escoria-docs/getting_started/step_by_step/4_first_run.rst

 The game start-up itself is also coordinated using an ESC script.

+Scripts are plain text files with an ".esc" extension, created in any text editor you choose to use.
 Create a new ESC script which will be our main game script and call it "game.esc".
-Switch to the **Editor** tab and select "New Text File" from the "File" menu:
+Switch to Godot's **Editor** tab and select "New Text File" from the "File" menu:

 .. image:: img/create_room_newtextfile.png
    :alt: Selecting New Text File from the File menu